chelauk/italian_learning/docs/the_basics.md

 |voi | second person plural | You ( plural )|
 |loro | third person plural |they|

 🃏 what I got stuck on for a while is that there is no 'it' subject pronoun in italian.
-When, say the dog did something we use would use **lui** (to stand for il cane).
+When, say the dog, did something we use would use **lui** (to stand for il cane).
 I guess we would be perfectly comfortable doing this with pets but it also applies to inanimate objects.

 For example: